-Electricity supplied by the Concord Municipal Light Plant was 54% carbon-free in 2018, and is expected to be 100% carbon free in 2019.
+Electricity supplied by the Concord Municipal Light Plant was 54% carbon-free in 2018, and is expected to be 100% carbon free by 2030.
 This means that any way you switch from fossil fuels (like natural gas, oil, and propane) to electricity to heat and cool your home, you are reducing greenhouse gas emissions and helping Concord achieve our sustainability goals.

 Heat pumps have been in use in warmer climates for decades, but in the past few years have undergone a technology revolution and are now a great heat source in cold climates such as New England.
 There are three kinds of heat pumps - air-source, ground-source, and heat pump water heaters.

 Learn more about heat pumps and rebates available in Concord from Concord Municipal Light Plant

 - Improved home comfort.
 Advanced air-source heat pumps are "variable capacity," which means they can provide just the right amount of heating or cooling without temperature swings and constantly turning on and off.
 Also, they are quieter than most air conditioners and furnaces.

 - Energy savings.
 If you heat with oil, propane, or electric resistance (such as electric baseboards), you could save hundreds of dollars a year on your heating bill by installing an air-source heat pump.
 No need to pay thousands of dollars to get a natural gas connection to your home: a cleaner alternative is already available.